nodejs/node/doc/api/vm.md

 linking, instantiation, and evaluation.
 These four steps are illustrated in the following example.

-*Note*: This implementation lies at a lower level than the [ECMAScript Module loader][].
+This implementation lies at a lower level than the [ECMAScript Module loader][].
 There is also currently no way to interact with the Loader, though support is planned.